Methodology Deep Dive

 Example using Alabama

 For an Alabama season, the model looks beyond the win total.
-A team with elite offensive efficiency, a top defensive component, a difficult schedule, a large average margin, and a title signal will rise because the same season checks several boxes at once.
+A team with elite offensive efficiency, a top defensive component, a strong schedule-aware profile, a large average margin, and a title signal will rise because the same season checks several boxes at once.

 • If another Alabama season has a similar score, the best-teams page flags the race as debatable.